henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 of data node values of YANG datastore nodes since the last (change-)update notification.

-Every Update Record Notification (Bundle) Message in a Series that is generated in the context of a subscription is emitted per the characteristics of the subscription state maintained by the CoMI datastore.
+Every Update Record in a Series that is generated in the context of a subscription is emitted per the characteristics of the subscription state maintained by the CoMI datastore.
 Subscription state can be created on the CoMI datastore during manufacturing, onboarding, enrollment, deployment, or